avian-digital-forensics/avian-scripts/README.md

 1. Download the newest version of the repository here: https://github.com/avian-digital-forensics/avian-scripts/releases/latest

-2. Unpack the contents to an empty directory.
+2. Unpack the contents to an empty directory _not_ related to NUIX.

 3. In Nuix, open the 'Scripts' menu and select 'Open Scripts Directory'.